HOW EACH THREE-HOUR CLASS IS RUN

-In the event that students think the model’s pose needs to be adjusted to maintain the integrity of the original position, they address their concerns to the assistant in charge of posing the model, Kyle Rosenberg (on Saturdays), Caroline Pittman (on Thursdays), or Hannah Frank (occasional basis).
+In the event that students think the model’s pose needs to be adjusted to maintain the integrity of the original position, they address their concerns to the assistant in charge of posing the model, Kyle Rosenberg (on Saturdays), Caroline Pittman (on Wednesdays), or Hannah Frank (occasional basis).
 This Assistant then checks the pose and if necessary, addresses the model directly to make adjustments.
 This arrangement prevents discord and confusion from arising, and instead creates a calm, focused environment for the students and the model.

 Kyle, Caroline and Hannah also assist with other student inquiries to ensure that everyone has what he or she needs—whether that’s an open easel or bench or a crucial supply that’s unexpectedly run out.